JimmyV0nn/Expense-Tracker/README.md

 ## Tech

-- Frontend: React + Vite + TypeScript + Tailwind
-- Backend: FastAPI + SQLAlchemy
-- Database: SQLite (the file lives at `backend/expense_tracker.db` after seeding)
+The frontend is built with React, Vite, TypeScript and Tailwind.
+The backend uses FastAPI with SQLAlchemy on top of SQLite (the db file lives at `backend/expense_tracker.db` after seeding).
+Auth is done with JWT and bcrypt.
-- Auth: JWT + bcrypt

 ## How to run